Mikaelia/react-component-library/README.md

 # React Components

-Documentation system and an in-progress library of react components
+Here I'm working on developing a documentation system and library of tested, reusable, and customizable React components that I can use for my future projects.

+Design inspired by React-Toolkit and MaterialUI

 > View live at: http://mikaelia.github.io/react-component-library/